How to clean hiking boots: our expert guide

 When your boots look clean, take a new cloth and dampen it, then wipe off the soap.

-Stuff your boots with newspaper to soak up the moisture and let them air dry, away from heat sources.
+Stuff your boots with newspaper to soak up the moisture if necessary and allow them to air dry, away from heat sources.

 How to clean leather hiking boots